Why the Drum Set?

 As a money saving practice, theaters often hired one person to play parts written for three or more percussionists.
 They accomplished this by setting up everything they needed within reach and used their feet to play the bass drum (hence the name “kick drum”).
 Fast forward to 1909, when Ludwig & Ludwig patented the first commercially successful bass drum pedal.
 That marked the birth of the modern drum set.

-The contraption (or “trap” set), with its Chinese toms and tray of sound effects, was especially popular in vaudeville theaters.
+The contraption (or “trap” set), with its tray of sound effects, was especially popular in silent movie theaters and vaudeville.
 Vaudeville was entertainment for the working class.
 It featured affordable variety shows with dancers, singers, magicians and comedians.
-Percussionists added sound effects to accentuate the action on stage.
+Percussionists added sound effects using temple blocks, Chinese tom-toms and various noise makers to accentuate the action on stage.
 Orchestral musicians did not consider the contraption a legitimate instrument and didn’t take it seriously.

 Around the same time, a new style of music called jazz was taking the world by storm.
 Jazz drummers embraced the trap set and with it, created a new style of drumming.
 This brings us to why we play the way we play.